Sakura and Snow

 * * * * *

-The stairway was narrow and very steep, and Subaru maneuvered his way down it cautiously, trying not to let his bags or his coat get caught up on the twisted metal of the hand rail.
-His mind was restless, with a thousand other places to be and one place in particular, but he tried to restrain it to what was at hand: the worn, grooved wood of each step, the pale flicker of daylight on the floor of the downstairs hall as the December sun came briefly out from behind its cloud--and the necessity of waiting for Kamui, which meant that there was no real reason to hurry down these stairs anyway.
-He wondered how long the wait would be, and whether Seishirou would be concerned...should he call?
+The stairway was narrow and steep, and Subaru maneuvered down it cautiously, trying not to let his bags or his coat get caught up on the hand rail.
+His mind was restless, with a thousand other places to be and one place in particular, but he tried to restrain it to what was at hand: the worn, grooved wood of each step, the pale flicker of daylight on the floor of the downstairs hall as the December sun came briefly out from behind its cloud, and the necessity of waiting for Kamui, which meant that there was no real reason to hurry down these stairs anyway.
+He wondered how long the wait might be, and whether Seishirou would be concerned.
+Should he call?
 But Arashi would never forgive him if he opened up a phone line across her wards, a channel for magic to cross between two distant places.
-That was why the phone lay unplugged in a downstairs closet...that, and a well-founded suspicion of everything electronic and even vaguely computerized, a foreboding that had developed in the Dragons of Heaven since last summer's disasters.
+That was why the phone lay unplugged in a downstairs closet--that, and a well-founded suspicion of everything electronic and even vaguely computerized, a foreboding that had developed in the Dragons of Heaven since the summer's disasters.
 Even to page Subaru himself, they would have to find a pay phone somewhere safely outside the house.

-The thought of the smile faded, though, before a touch of inward pain: the soft ache of secrets, and of connections that he still was unable to admit to, and the tension of balancing between those two halves of his life.
-Even if to call had been all right, if there hadn't been any risk to the other Dragons of Heaven, he would have found it difficult to do...and there /was/ risk to them if he called, of course.
-He didn't want to delude himself in that.
-As a Dragon of Earth, Seishirou would make use of any advantage that was given.
+The thought of the smile faded, though, before a touch of inward pain: the ache of secrets, the strain of balancing between those two halves of his life.
+Even if it had been all right, if there hadn't been any risk to the other Dragons of Heaven, he would have found it difficult to make that call--and there was risk to them if he called, of course.
+He didn't want to delude himself.
+As a Dragon of Earth, Seishirou would take any advantage that he was given.
 For himself, Subaru had no fear at all--he could give himself up wholly to Seishirou's hands and killing instincts--but the others' lives were not his own, and he could not betray them.
 He would have to be exceedingly careful not to lay temptations before the Sakurazukamori.
 He would have to avoid drawing the man's attention to the Seals any more than was strictly necessary.

 Subaru sighed hopelessly to himself.
 To be a Dragon of Heaven, deep down at the very core of his nature....